linagora/karma-ng-jade2module-preprocessor/README.md

       '*.html'
     ],

-    ngHtml2JsPreprocessor: {
+    ngJade2ModulePreprocessor: {
       // strip this from the file path
       stripPrefix: 'public/',
-      // prepend this to the
+      // prepend this to the file path
       prependPrefix: 'served/',

       // or define a custom transform function
       cacheIdFromPath: function(filepath) {
         return cacheId;
       },

-      // define a function that strip references identified by specific keys jadeRenderConfig : {
+      // the configuration options that will be sent to jade render() method, eg: jadeRenderConfig : {
-        key1: function(str){...},
-        key2: function(str){...}
+        __: function(str) {
+          return str;
+        }
       },

       // setting this option will create only a single module that contains templates